B7rian/ripsum/README.md

 # Testing

-`make check` will run both sha256sum and ripsum and compare the output.
+`make test` in the cmake build directory will run both sha256sum and ripsum and compare the output.
 The tests are run on the taskflow subdirectory by default but you can change run_tests.sh script to use your own dataset.
 For example, before release I run the tests on about 167000 files on a 1TB external drive and make sure the